Select Page

 What are the main information that VASPs have to make available to its customers?

-A VASP providing virtual asset custody services are required to disclose any information concerning transparency of operation which includes risks associated with the custodial arrangements, internal safeguards, method of access to virtual assets and insurance agreements.
-They further require a custodial arrangement providing information about the manner in which virtual assets will be held, the nature and manner of transactions that the custodian is permitted to engage in, disclosures relating to risk in safekeeping and mitigating factors, fees and spreads or other remuneration to the custodian, information about how clients can access their access the virtual asset, grounds on which the agreement can be terminated, matters relating to licensees security safeguards, remedies available to owner upon any unforeseeable loss of virtual asset by custodian.
+A VASP providing virtual asset custody services is required to disclose information concerning transparency of operations, which includes risks associated with the custodial arrangements, internal safeguards, method of access to virtual assets, any associated fees or obligations and insurance agreements.
+They further require a VASP to disclose their custodial arrangement providing information about the manner which includes detailed records of client assets, including their nature, amount, location in where virtual assets will be held, ?the nature and manner of transactions that the custodian is permitted to engage in, disclosures relating to risk in safekeeping and mitigating factors, fees and spreads or other remuneration to the custodian, information about how clients can access their virtual assets, grounds on which the agreement can be terminated, matters relating to licensees security safeguards and remedies available to owners upon any unforeseeable loss of virtual assets by the custodian.

-A VASP providing the services of trading platform must make disclosures to customers concerning the transparency of operations of the virtual asset trading platform including disclosures to client on custodial arrangements and insurance against theft or loss of assets.
+A VASP providing the services of a trading platform must make disclosures to customers concerning the transparency of operations of the virtual asset trading platform, including disclosures to clients regarding custodial arrangements and insurance against theft or loss of assets.

 What market misconduct legislation/regulations apply to virtual assets?